Passeriformes / Alaudidae / Eremophila

 Conservation

 Populations are declining according to the North American Breeding Bird Survey.
-The 2016 Partners in Flight Landbird Conservation Plan classified it as a 'Common Bird in Steep Decline,' though it was not included on the State of North America's Birds' Watch List that year.
-The streaked horned lark subspecies was listed as threatened under the U.S. Endangered Species Act in 2013.
+Identified as a 'Common Bird in Steep Decline' in the 2016 Partners in Flight Landbird Conservation Plan.
 Threats include habitat loss from agricultural pesticides, reforestation of disturbed sites, urbanization, human encroachment, and collisions at wind farms and airports.
+In 2013, the subspecies streaked horned lark was listed as threatened under the U.S. Endangered Species Act.

 Source: Wikipedia · CC BY-SA 3.0